Fact Sheet FS1284

 Tourette Syndrome is a neurological disorder characterized by tics.
 Tics are involuntary, rapid, sudden movements or vocalizations that occur repeatedly in the same way.
 Tics are classified into one of four groups: Simple Motor, Simple Vocal, Complex Motor, or Complex Vocal.
 Examples of the tics in the four groups are listed below:

-• Simple Motor Tics - eye blinking, facial grimacing, head jerking, and shoulder shrugging.
+- Simple Motor Tics - eye blinking, facial grimacing, head jerking, and shoulder shrugging.

-• Simple Vocal Tics - sniffing, throat clearing, humming, whistling, clicking, and yelping.
+- Simple Vocal Tics - sniffing, throat clearing, humming, whistling, clicking, and yelping.

-• Complex Motor Tics - jumping, smelling, twirling, touching other people or things, and occasionally, demonstrating socially inappropriate gestures.
+- Complex Motor Tics - jumping, smelling, twirling, touching other people or things, and occasionally, demonstrating socially inappropriate gestures.

-• Complex Vocal Tics - saying words or phrases out of context, stuttering, and occasionally, vocalizing socially unacceptable words.
+- Complex Vocal Tics - saying words or phrases out of context, stuttering, and occasionally, vocalizing socially unacceptable words.

 The National Institute of Health estimates that 200,000 Americans have the most severe form of Tourette Syndrome, which might significantly interfere with communication, daily functioning, and quality of life.
 As many as one in 100 exhibit milder and less complex symptoms such as chronic motor or vocal tics.
-The cause has not been established but there is strong evidence that it stems from abnormal metabolism of at least one brain chemical.
+The cause is not established, but there is strong evidence that it stems from abnormal metabolism of at least one brain chemical.
 Males are affected about three to four times more often than females.
 Tourette Syndrome can be a chronic condition with symptoms lasting a lifetime.
 Most people with the condition experience their worst tic symptoms in their early teens, with improvement occurring in the late teens and continuing into adulthood.
 Tourette Syndrome may be present along with Attention Deficit Disorder, Attention Deficit Hyperactivity Disorder, or Learning Disability.

 Other Disabilities